WhitakerLab/WhitakerLabProjectManagement/Kirstie-Whitaker/abstracts_bios_2017.md

 **Abstract**: Of the 300 participants who completed MRI scans as members of the UCHANGE study, 230 of them have returned for an additional MRI around one year later.
 In this talk, I will describe the processing pipeline for this data, including the quality control steps for the surface based reconstructions, and the demographics of the participants make up the longitudinal dataset.
 I will show that the cross-sectional results showing regional variation in the amount of age-related change in cortical thickness and magnetisation transfer (Whitaker\*, Vértes\* et al, 2016) are also present when within-person change is considered.
 My talk will conclude by describing planned analyses with Dr Simon White using mixed-models to understand the variation in brain structure across and within participants.

 **Bio**: Dr Kirstie Whitaker is a postdoctoral researcher in the Brain Mapping Unit at the University of Cambridge working with Prof Ed Bullmore.
 She completed her PhD in Neuroscience at the University of California, Berkeley in 2012 and holds a BSc in Physics from the University of Bristol and an MSc in Medical Physics from the University of British Columbia.
 Dr Whitaker uses magnetic resonance imaging to study child and adolescent brain development and is a passionate advocate for reproducible neuroscience.
-She is an Fulbright scholarship alumna and 2016/17 [Mozilla Fellow for Science](https://science.mozilla.org/programs/fellowships/fellows).
+She is a Fulbright scholarship alumna and 2016/17 [Mozilla Fellow for Science](https://science.mozilla.org/programs/fellowships/fellows).
 In July 2017 she will join [The Alan Turing Institute](https://www.turing.ac.uk/) as a Research Fellow.

 ### Cambridge Science Festival